wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 **What does this plugin do?**

 * Wraps radio, checkbox and list (repeater) fields in a fieldset.
-* Improves form validation by displaying an alert message and on-page message that describes how many errors there were in the page.
-On-page message contains a list of the form fields with the errors, a description of the error and a link to the field.
+* Improves form validation by displaying an on-page message that describes how many errors there were in the page.
+The message contains a list of the form fields with the errors, a description of the error and a link to the field.
 * Adds aria-describedby attributes for date and website fields - providing clear instructions for screen reader users of what format is required for the field.
 * Adds HTML5 'required' attribute and aria-required='true' for required fields
 * Adds aria-describedby attributes for fields that have failed validation - providing clear instructions for screen reader users of what the field error is.
 Description used is the default validation message for the field, or if set, the validation message for the field.